 What is Chartability?

-Chartability is a methodology for ensuring that data visualizations, systems, and interfaces are accessible.
+Chartability is a set of heuristics (testable questions) for ensuring that data visualizations, systems, and interfaces are accessible.
 Chartability is organized into principles with testable criteria and focused on creating an outcome that is an inclusive data experience for people with disabilities.

 What is Accessibility?

 Accessibility (also sometimes abbreviated as a11y) is the practice of ensuring that as many people as possible can use, understand, and have access to a technology, infrastructure, tool, product, or service.

 Data Visualization (also sometimes abbreviated as dataviz or datavis) is presenting data in a structured, symbolic way.
 The structure and semantics go beyond the visual, however, so we prefer to call these data experiences.

 With the massive rise in data-driven journalism, the ease and availability of charting and analytical solutions, and data’s near-ubiquitous appearance in public life, more thorough and robust accessibility considerations are overdue.

 Chartability is organized into 7 principles, 4 common to the accessibility space: Perceivable, Operable, Understandable, and Robust (POUR) plus 3 more that extend from Robust: Compromising, Assistive, Flexible (CAF).
 These seven principles are used to focus explicitly on inclusive data experiences and the specific considerations produced by these challenging environments.

 Why use Chartability?

 Chartability helps the design of data experiences stick to standards-first (before venturing into novel, uncharted territory).
 Chartability is meant to be easy to get started, with a shortlist of 14 tests that can be conducted in 20-40 minutes (depending on the tester's experience).
 But Chartability's full test suite is also incredibly robust (50 heuristics total) and can integrate well into proper auditing work of complex systems.